EdwardJRoss/hugo2quarto/README.md

 ```
    blah/index.md --> blah/index.html
-   blah/blah_image.jpg --> blah/blah_image.jpg
+   images/blah_image.jpg --> images/blah_image.jpg
 ```

-This means all URL to images (and other assets such as notebooks) will change, but all webpages will remain the same.

-For each post:

-1. Create a directory of the same name in output folder
-2. Find all internal asset links (images, notebooks, but not other posts)
-3. Copy all internal assets to output location
-4. Update all links to point to new location
-5. Write out to `index.md` in output folder
+This means all output URLs and content will remain unchanged, so it won't break any existing links.

+To do this we just need to copy all the static asset folders across, and for each post we need to create a directory of the same name and copy the post to `index.md` in that folder.

 ## Frontmatter Mapping

-TOML -> YAML
+Hugo uses TOML frontmatter, and Quarto uses YAML, so we will have to convert it and map the tags appropriately.

 ```
 title -> title